owainlewis/athena/README.markdown

     ([200 "http://www.google.com"] [200 "http://www.owainlewis.com"] [200 "http://www.boxuk.com"])

+You can get easier to read output by running the test in the terminal.
+Assuming you have a list of urls in urls.txt run:

+    lein run "urls.txt"

+This will return test output to the terminal.

 ## Selecting page text

 You may want to grab only the actual text from a web page for processing